← Back to Home

 • Confusing compilation errors with runtime errors

-Java works by compiling source code into bytecode, which is executed by the JVM using an interpreter and JIT compiler.
+Java works by compiling source code into platform-independent bytecode, which is executed by the JVM using both an interpreter and a JIT compiler.

-Java source code is compiled by javac into platform-independent bytecode.
-The JVM loads, verifies, and executes this bytecode using an interpreter and JIT compiler, while managing memory and interacting with the operating system.
+Java source code is compiled by javac into bytecode.
+The JVM loads and verifies this bytecode, then executes it using an interpreter and JIT compiler.
+During execution, the JVM manages memory and interacts with the operating system, enabling portability, security, and performance.

 Key Takeaway